Your Second Brain

 Prevention: Using protective coverings such as felt pads, non-medicated corn pads or bandages over areas that rub against your footwear can greatly reduce your chances of developing corns and calluses.
 Shoes that offer just the right amount of room are also essential, and it would be best to avoid hard-soled or leather-soled shoes unless they have enough padding to cushion your feet.
 Christophe urges those suffering to “avoid using pumice stones or foot files to remove either the corns or calluses”.
 While both will “sand away the hard skin, they will also stimulate skin build up because of the compression and friction they apply to your feet”.
 They are thus counterproductive.

 Treatment: A dry pedicure from a trained chiropodist is ideal for effective treatment with long-lasting results.
 It involves a blade being used to gently “slice off” the hard skin without any rubbing, ensuring no friction or compression build up.
 Christophe explains that “as the hard skin is dead and not vascularised, there is no bleeding at all”.
 “The treatment is entirely pain-free so long as the therapist avoids soaking the feet before the procedure, as this causes too much skin to be removed with the feet left sore for a few days”, he adds.
 Post-treatment care is just as important and ensures the skin is kept soft while promoting elasticity.
 Patients should “exfoliate the former hard skin area with a foot scrub once a week and apply specific foot cream at least three times a week before bed”.
 Products that contain ingredients such as urea, salicylic acid or ammonium lactate are particularly helpful, favoured for their exfoliating and hydrating power.
 And for those who feel they can skip this step, Christophe highlights that “the skin under your feet is seven times thicker than the one on your face, and four times thicker than the one covering your body”, meaning foot cream is essential to seeing results.
-Podiatrists can further assess a client’s current footwear, advising on the best style and type for everyday wear, as well as ways in which pressure can be offloaded from the foot so that corns and calluses are avoided in the future.
+Experts in biomechanics can further assess a client’s current footwear, advising on the best style and type for everyday wear, as well as ways in which pressure can be offloaded from the foot so that corns and calluses are avoided in the future.
 The orthotics offered at Christophe’s clinic PODO are curated according to individual foot shapes and needs in just 90 minutes.
 As corns and calluses are affected by bodyweight and pressure on the surface of the sole, it means that “losing half your bodyweight or doubling the carrying surface of your sole with orthotics have the same outcome”.
 The incredibly effective solution utilises a range of thermo-mouldable materials that are mixed and matched to suit a client’s age, lifestyle and underlying conditions, making sure they leave quite literally lighter on their feet.